D31T4/COMP6841-project/afl_fuzz/afl/README.md

 AFL optimizes coverage and minimizes a score function $f(x)=\text{size}\cdot\text{runtime}$.
 It keeps the cases with the minimum score in each bucket in the next cycle.

-AFL minimizes the number of test cases kept using a greedy approximation.
+AFL terminates samples in the previous generation to minimize the number of test cases kept using a greedy approximation.
 (Maybe have something to do with vertex cover, but not 100% sure)

 AFL also reduces the average size of test cases by 1) setting a higher probability of deletion in mutation; and 2) trim the test cases such that size is reduced but the coverage remains same.